 In fairness, if you are a total newbie to creating a website, I would still recommend this plan I’m on.
-I may get frustrated at the lack of a cPanel, but if you’re not technical then Hostgator’s “My first admin” child’s play panel will be a heck of lot a less daunting than many hosts.
+I may get frustrated at the lack of a cPanel, but if you’re not technical then Hostgator’s “My first admin” child’s play panel will be a heck of lot a less daunting than what you’ll be confronted with by many other hosts.

 Thus I recommend Hostgator Optimized WordPress.
-If you’re adept at WordPress installs and management then I wouldn’t argue with you if chose to go elsewhere or have another recommendation, if you’re not you want to look into it.
+If you’re adept at WordPress installs and management then I wouldn’t argue with you if chose to go elsewhere or have another recommendation.
+If you’re not, then you might want to take a look at it.

-That aside, the package does get good reviews for speed and price: go Google it.
+That aside, as I said, the package does get good reviews for speed and price: go Google it.
 So even if you do know what you’re doing you may want to consider it.

 WP-Script Adult Theme & Plugins